 Walnuts are one of the most useful and versatile of commonly available nuts.
 Here are 25 walnut recipes— some savory, others sweet, and all of them vegan.
 You’ll find baked goods, desserts, pastas, salads, pesto dishes and more, making ample use of this versatile nut.

-The flavor of walnuts is sweet with a slightly bitter undertone, making them compatible with both sweet and savory preparations.
+The flavor of walnuts — sweet with a slightly bitter undertone — makes them compatible with both sweet and savory preparations.
 On the sweet side, walnuts are often used in cookies, cakes, granola, and the like.

 Their plethora of nutrients and valuable Omega-3 fatty acids makes them a welcome addition to any well-rounded repertoire (unless, of course, there’s a tree nut allergy to consider.
 Find out a lot more about this beloved nut in this site’s Guide to Walnuts.

 Summer Plum and Beet Salad with Pecans or Walnuts: A plum and beet salad is offbeat, but somehow the combination works!
 As a midsummer small plate, it’s a cross between a savory salad and fruit salad.